sletap/karat-challenge/README.md

 Getting a code review from someone who is more familiar with typescript would be great to learn more about best practices as well!

+Writing tests -- I would definitely write them if this were to go out in production, but didn't in the interest of time.
+Can definitely do this as a follow up if required!

 ## Open Questions:

 Can a single card have charges in multiple currencies?
 I couldn't see an example of this nor could I add one from the console, but if this is true than the average and sum functions would need to be changed.
 This is definitely something that I would spend more time looking into if I worked on this project more!